studiorack/studiorack-registry/README.md

 ### 2. GitHub repo

 StudioRack supports scanning GitHub for compatible plugins.
-NOTE: to implement GitHub compatibility requires more effort than the yaml approach above.

 StudioRack registry searches the GitHub API for topic `studiorack-plugin`:

     https://github.com/topics/studiorack-plugin
     https://api.github.com/search/repositories?q=topic:studiorack-plugin+fork:true

-Then for each GitHub repository, the Registry loops through each release/version and expects to find a file called `plugins.json`:
+Then for each GitHub repository, the Registry loops through each release/version metadata.
+StudioRack will try to automaticallu detect all the ionformation needed for the registry using GitHub metdata as shwon below:

+    author = repo.owner.login
+    homepage = repo.homepageUrl or repo.url
+    name = repo.name
+    description = repo.description
+    tags = repo.repositoryTopics
+    version = release.tagName
+    id = repo.name
+    date = release.updatedAt
+    files = release.releaseAssets
+    release = release.tagName,
+    license = repo.licenseInfo or 'other'
+    repo = repo.owner.login + '/' + repo.name

+Files are auto-detected based on their name and extension:

+    files.image = file extension is '.jpg' or '.png' files.audio = file extension is '.flac' or '.wav' files.linux = filename includes 'linux' or extension '.zip' files.mac = filename includes 'mac' or extension '.zip' files.win = filename includes 'win' or extension '.zip'

+If you want to override any of the auto-detected information, or support multiple plugins from a single GitHub repo/release, then you will need to add your own custom `plugins.json` file:

     https://github.com/REPOSITORY_NAME/releases/download/RELEASE_NAME/plugins.json